 - Take an English or French test (IELTS/CELPIP/TEF) – applies to all categories;

 - Have their Education Credential Assessment (ECA) done by a designated organization – mandatory for the FSWP, voluntary for the CEC and FSTP categories;

 - Complete an online Express Entry profile.

-Those who meet the minimum entry criteria becomes eligible to be in Canada Express Entry pool and receives a score on a 1200 point scale based on their level of education, age, work experience, language skills etc. Each candidate will be ranked against other candidates in the pool.
-Every other week, a cut-off score is determined and all those above that cut-off score are issued an Invitation to apply (ITA) for Permanent Residency.
+Those who meet the minimum entry criteria become eligible to be in Canada Express Entry pool and receives a score on a 1200 point scale based on their level of education, age, work experience, language skills, etc. Each candidate will be ranked against other candidates in the pool.
+Every other week, a cut-off score is determined and all those above that cut-off score are issued an Invitation to Apply (ITA) for Permanent Residency.

 IMPORTANT: Joining the Canada Express Entry pool does not guarantee that you will be given an Invitation To Apply (ITA).

 - Labor Market Impact Assessment (LMIA) or a valid job offer;

 - A nomination from your province or territory.